Linuxfabrik/monitoring-plugins/check-plugins/jitsi-videobridge-stats/README.rst

     outgoing_loss,                              Number,
     overall_loss,                               Number,
     p2p_conferences,                            Number,
-    participants,                               Number,             The current number of participants. receive_only_endpoints,                     Number,
+    participants,                               Number,             "The current number of participants." receive_only_endpoints,                     Number,
-    rtt_aggregate,                              Milliseconds,       An average value (in milliseconds) of the RTT across all streams. stress_level,                               Number,
+    rtt_aggregate,                              Milliseconds,       "An average value (in milliseconds) of the RTT across all streams." stress_level,                               Number,
-    threads,                                    Number,             The number of Java threads that the video bridge is using. videochannels,                              Number,             The current number of video channels. version,                                    Number,
+    threads,                                    Number,             "The number of Java threads that the video bridge is using." videochannels,                              Number,             "The current number of video channels." version,                                    Number,
-    total_colibri_web_socket_messages_received, Continous Counter,  The total number messages received and sent through COLIBRI web sockets. total_colibri_web_socket_messages_sent,     Continous Counter,  The total number messages received and sent through COLIBRI web sockets. total_conference_seconds,                   Continous Counter,  The sum of the lengths of all completed conferences, in seconds. total_conferences_created,                  Continous Counter,  The total number of conferences created on the bridge. total_data_channel_messages_received,       Continous Counter,  The total number messages received and sent through data channels. total_data_channel_messages_sent,           Continous Counter,  The total number messages received and sent through data channels. total_dominant_speaker_changes,             Continous Counter,
+    total_colibri_web_socket_messages_received, Continous Counter,  "The total number messages received and sent through COLIBRI web sockets." total_colibri_web_socket_messages_sent,     Continous Counter,  "The total number messages received and sent through COLIBRI web sockets." total_conference_seconds,                   Continous Counter,  "The sum of the lengths of all completed conferences, in seconds." total_conferences_created,                  Continous Counter,  "The total number of conferences created on the bridge." total_data_channel_messages_received,       Continous Counter,  "The total number messages received and sent through data channels." total_data_channel_messages_sent,           Continous Counter,  "The total number messages received and sent through data channels." total_dominant_speaker_changes,             Continous Counter,
-    total_failed_conferences,                   Continous Counter,  The total number of failed conferences on the bridge.
+    total_failed_conferences,                   Continous Counter,  "The total number of failed conferences on the bridge.
 A conference is marked as failed when all of its channels have failed.
-A channel is marked as failed if it had no payload activity. total_ice_failed,                           Continous Counter,
+A channel is marked as failed if it had no payload activity." total_ice_failed,                           Continous Counter,
     total_ice_succeeded,                        Continous Counter,
     total_ice_succeeded_relayed,                Continous Counter,
     total_ice_succeeded_tcp,                    Continous Counter,
-    total_loss_controlled_participant_seconds,  Continous Counter,  The total number of participant-seconds that are loss-controlled. total_loss_degraded_participant_seconds,    Continous Counter,  The total number of participant-seconds that are loss-degraded. total_loss_limited_participant_seconds,     Continous Counter,  The total number of participant-seconds that are loss-limited. total_partially_failed_conferences,         Continous Counter,  The total number of partially failed conferences on the bridge.
+    total_loss_controlled_participant_seconds,  Continous Counter,  "The total number of participant-seconds that are loss-controlled." total_loss_degraded_participant_seconds,    Continous Counter,  "The total number of participant-seconds that are loss-degraded." total_loss_limited_participant_seconds,     Continous Counter,  "The total number of participant-seconds that are loss-limited." total_partially_failed_conferences,         Continous Counter,  "The total number of partially failed conferences on the bridge.
 A conference is marked as partially failed when some of its channels has failed.
-A channel is marked as failed if it had no payload activity.
+A channel is marked as failed if it had no payload activity."

 For details have a look `here <https://github.com/jitsi/jitsi-videobridge/blob/master/doc/statistics.md#implementation>`_.